 The best synths, effects, DAWs and beats all for free.
 Divided into category.
 So without further ado… Below is a list with links to each page rounding up the best free musc making software in each category Comments comments.
 StumbleUpon.
 Gain Staging: the bank account of your mix.
 EQ Chart « ObiAudio.
 This is from a thread on Future Producers..I did not write this and do…to an extent…agree with most of this.

 I just copied and pasted the good stuff: To understand EQ and its intricacies you need hands-on experience, but to help you get started, here’s a table of general uses and the different ranges that EQ can affect.
 As every sound is different, though, these are necessarily very general guidelines… Kick Drum Any apparent muddiness can be rolled off around 300Hz.
 50-100Hz ~ Adds bottom to the sound 100-250Hz ~ Adds roundness 250-800Hz ~ Muddiness Area 5-8kHz ~ Adds high end presence 8-12kHz ~ Adds Hiss Snare Try a small boost around 60-120Hz if the sound is a little too wimpy.
 100-250Hz ~ Fills out the sound 6-8kHz ~ Adds presence Hi hats or cymbals Any apparent muddiness can be rolled off around 300Hz.
 250-800Hz ~ Muddiness area 1-6kHz ~ Adds presence 6-8kHz ~ Adds clarity 8-12kHz ~ Adds brightness Bass Try boosting around 60Hz to add more body.

 Mixer Tom Elmhirst and producer Paul Epworth explain how they created its multi‑platinum lead single, 'Rolling In The Deep'.
 Paul Tingen Tom Elmhirst Adele's record‑breaking sales feats are so extraordinary that she's been credited with single‑handedly reviving the music industry.
 In case you've just come back from another planet, the singer‑songwriter achieved an impressive lift‑off with her first album, 19 (2008),which sold nearly three million copies worldwide.
 CONTACT.
 Interactive Frequency Chart - Independent Recording Network.

 This guide is meant to get your overall mix sounding competitive with other “pro” mixes.
 I cover adjusting Levels, Limiting and overall EQ.
+All of this is subjective, so please feel free to share your comments or tips.
 This tutorial serves to show that Mastering your songs can be done in Ableton Live.
 However, if you’re looking to “enhance” your overall mix on a basic level, you’ve come to the right place.

-For simplicity, the example song is not a full arrangement.
-1. Mixing is a very subjective topic, I will go over some basics here, but a more detailed article on the subject will come at a later time (how to EQ, add Compression, etc).
+Even a modest rig-a good guitar coupled with a decent amplifier-makes the engineer's job a cinch, offering plenty of level, a variety of easily adjustable tones, and-with most modern amps, at least-an assortment of "flavor enhancers" such as tube saturation, overdrive, and compression.
 In addition, the limited bandwidth of a typical electric-guitar track is ideally suited to the frequency response of affordable dynamic microphones.
 But that doesn't mean that using the age-old standard of miking guitar amps-a Shure SM57 shoved up against the grille cloth-is the best way to get El Gtr to stand out in a mix.
 Mixing Music Masterclass.